Guidelines on Engineering International Affairs

 Please direct immigration questions to Frances Hannigan, Immigration Specialist. (firstname.lastname@example.org

-WI will contact the ADI (Engineering) to confirm Engineering’s interest in participating in any agreement type that is stewarded by WI.
-Draft agreements involving Engineering will be reviewed by the ADI (Engineering) prior to execution.
+WI will contact the Administrative Assistant to the Associate, Graduate Studies and Postdoctoral Affairs, for direction to the most appropriate Engineering contact, or the Dean (Engineering) directly, to confirm Engineering’s interest in participating in any agreement type that is stewarded by WI.
+Draft agreements involving Engineering will be reviewed by the appropriate Associate Dean (Engineering) prior to execution.

 Hosting International Delegations by the faculty of ENGINEERING (ADI, May 2020)